 elementsdb is a web-based catalogue of urban design examples, images, models and data developed to facilitate and inform urban planning and design teaching, applied research and practice.

-This modular, scalable, spatial lexicon of ‘parcel scale’ urban form elements or cases was built by the elementslab from field-measured examples of the land use ‘elements’ of urban form — parks and open spaces, streets, residential, commercial, civic and industrial parcels and buildings.
-Each case is rigorously measured and illustrated to comparable standards and graphic conventions to capture its significant qualitative attributes and quantitative dimensions.
-Included are planning data such as density, use and coverage, environmental performance as well as illustrative data such as photos, plans and 3D models.
-Data and models can be imported into planning and design software tools such as SketchUp, GoogleEarth and Geographic Information Systems.
+Each parcel-scaled case is rigorously measured and illustrated to comparable standards and graphic conventions to capture its significant qualitative attributes and quantitative dimensions.
+Included are planning data such as density, use, floor areas and coverage, environmental performance, as well as illustrative data such as photos, plans and 3D models.
+Data and models can be imported into SketchUp, GoogleEarth and Geographic Information Systems.